[Much of my site will be useless to you if you've got the images turned off!]

 [decorative delimiter]

 b I don't know whether this fell under his official staff duties or, as seems more likely, was by private arrangement, but Lt.
-Casey was the executor of the estate of Indicates a West Point graduate and gives his Class.William Basinger, killed in Dade's Massacre: (Army and Navy Chronicle, Oct.
+Casey was the executor of the estate of Indicates a West Point graduate, Class of 1830: a link to his biographical entry in Cullum's Register.William Basinger, killed in Dade's Massacre: (Army and Navy Chronicle, Oct.
 13, 1836, p240, legal notice placed by John C. Casey, Administrator of Lt.
 Basinger's estate, dated Fort Brooke, Sept.
 22, 1836).

 Page updated: 10 Dec 13